apigee/api-platform-samples/learn-edge/simplest-proxy/README.md

     `curl http://<your org name>-<your environment>.apigee.net/v1/learn-edge`

     where "your org name" is the name of your Apigee Edge organization and "your environment" is the name of the environment to deploy to.
-These values are the ones you set in `api-platform-samples/tools/setup/setenv.sh`.
+These values are the ones you set when you first ran `deploy.sh` and were asked to supply configuration settings.

 2. Look at the output.